scroll/marinpetrov.com/_posts/2025-04-16-Community-patterns.md

 growth: 1
 ---

-I was spending some time these past few weeks with my friends Johnson and Javi in a small village near Alicante, Spain called Orxeta.
-Javi lives there, while me and Johnson were visiting.
-It was my second time there and the reason we keep coming back is because of the feeling of community the small village has.
-We were walking around the town's hills and pondering on the question of what makes a community "tick".
+Me and my family were spending some time these past few weeks with friends in a small village near Alicante, Spain called Orxeta.
+Our friends Javi and Mabelle live there, while another friend - Johnson was visiting us for a few days.
+It was our second time there and the reason we keep coming back is because of the feeling of community the small village has.
+Me, Javi and Johnson were walking around the town's hills and pondering on the question of what makes a community "tick".
 Basically, what are the qualities or patterns (as Christopher Alexander would probably say) that make a community healthy and thriving.
-In this part of my garden I will keep track of all such patterns.
+In this part of my garden (blog) I will keep track of all such patterns.

 *Note: The patterns here will be constantly updated when I find new ones - please do comment below if you think there is a pattern you have observed that is not included yet.*